 is estimated to cost the U.S. approximately $500 billion annually.3

-• Imbedding poverty reduction strategies into the Ten Year State Budget Plan and the Governor’s education and
+• Embedding poverty reduction strategies into the 10-Year State Budget Plan and the Governor’s education and

 health care transformation initiatives.

-Governor Kitzhaber’s top priorities address poverty’s root causes.
-Reducing health care costs will mean fewer
+Governor Kitzhaber’s top first-term priorities address poverty’s root causes.
+Reducing health care costs will

-public education by strengthening early learning will increase support for at risk families.
-Kids learn better when
+public education by strengthening early learning will increase support for at-risk families.
+Kids

 they've eaten breakfast and slept in a bed the night before.
-The Ten Year State Budget Plan will, over time,
+The 10-Year State Prosperity Plan

-become an important tool for understanding the full implications of policy and budget decisions.
-Each of these
+is becoming an important tool for understanding the full implications of policy and budget decisions.

 • Prosperity Plan Launching Document

-This will be the first comprehensive poverty reduction plan in Oregon state history.
-As a starting point, the plan
+This is the first comprehensive poverty reduction plan in Oregon state history.
+As a starting point, the First Lady’s

-took all the intended outcomes and recommendations that had been put forward in the Ten Year Budget Plan
+representatives) took all the intended outcomes and recommendations that had been put forward in the 10-

-Working with renowned poverty expert Donna Beegle, the Prosperity Initiative is implementing a series of
+Working with renowned poverty expert Donna Beegle, the Oregon Prosperity Agenda is implementing a series of

 Prosperity Summits and Opportunity Conferences in communities across Oregon.
 Through this work, community